Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 \subsubsection{Interpretability}

-\\ In interpretation, the explanation for why an observation is anomalous is given.
+In interpretation, the cause of an anomalous observation is given.
 Interpretability is essential when anomaly detection is used as a diagnostic tool since it facilitates troubleshooting and analysing anomalies.
-Multivariate time series are challenging to interpret, and stochastic deep learning complicates the process even further.
-A typical procedure to troubleshoot entity anomalies involves searching for the top metric that differs most from previously observed behaviour.
-In light of that, it is, therefore, possible to interpret a detected entity anomaly by analysing several metrics with the highest anomaly scores.
-Different metrics are used in studies in the absence of standardised metrics for evaluating anomalies' interpretability.
-Accordingly, a revised metric called HitRate@P\% is defined in \citep{su2019robust} based on the concept of HitRate@K for recommender systems \citep{yang2012top}.
-In this respect, the Interpretation Score (IPS), adapted from HitRate@K, is outlined to evaluate the anomaly interpretation accuracy at segment level \citep{li2021multivariate}.
+MTS are challenging to interpret, and stochastic deep learning complicates the process even further.
+A typical procedure to troubleshoot entity anomalies involves searching for the top dimension that differs most from previously observed behaviour.
+In light of that, it is, therefore, possible to interpret a detected entity anomaly by analysing several dimensions with the highest anomaly scores.